IdahoLabUnsupported/OCPP-2.0.1-Interim-KPI-Calculator/README.md

 The KPI calculator takes the parsed messages, as a single file, and calculates the KPI from that data.
 An excel file is produced with four sheets.
 These contain the metrics for Session Success, Charge Start Success, Charge End Success, and Charge Start Time.
 It includes the metrics for the different equations in the Interim KPI Implementation Guide as well as a weighted sum of the different equations for each KPI (excluding Charge End Success and Charge Start Time).

+***To run this script you must identify a parsed input file and also include the start and end range in the CLI command as arguments or change the input file on line 21 and the date ranges on lines 19 & 20.***

 ## Dependencies

 * python 3.12